-Jane is a qualified Psychotherapist and Counsellor and a full member of the accrediting bodies IACP and IAHIP.
-She is based at the City Therapy Centre on Dame Street in the heart of Dublin.
-She has worked for years with individuals experiencing varying levels of distress.
+Jane is a qualified Psychotherapist and Counsellor and full member of the accrediting bodies IACP and IAHIP.
+She is also registered with the Irish Council for Psychotherapy.
+Based at the City Therapy Centre on Dame Street in the heart of Dublin Jane has worked for over eight years with individuals experiencing a wide range of issues.

 She has an optimistic view on life, holding in mind the potential of each individual to go beyond the present towards a life of greater satisfaction and fulfilment.

 Humanistic means that people are seen as having within them the ability to develop their own potential and to take charge of forming their own lives.

 Integrative means either:

 - the drawing-upon any of several approaches including: attachment theory, CBT, client-centred theory, existential, Gestalt therapy, object relations, psychodynamic and psycho-synthesis approaches, and their integration into the session as client needs demand, or

 - that part of the therapeutic process that is about a bringing of the parts of self together and back into view so that a greater sense of wholeness can be experienced.

 Jane trained for five years with the Tivoli Institute and for a year with the Dublin Gestalt Centre.
 She holds an MA in Humanistic and Integrative Psychotherapy (Clinical) and a Certificate in Working with the Gestalt process.
 She is a fully accredited member of IAHIP and IACP, and aligns with the code of ethics of IAHIP and IACP.